top of page

 Lack of media understanding:

-Despite being arguably one of the worst manmade environmental disasters in history, global media awareness surrounding the Aral Sea Crisis is extremely limited.
+Despite being one of the worst manmade environmental disasters in history, global media awareness surrounding the Aral Sea Crisis is extremely limited.

 Lack of academic understanding: